tildearrow/kwin-lowlatency/README.md

 it's an effect I wrote back in 2018 when experimenting with kmsgrab for some private recordings. it basically redraws the cursor. this may seem redundant, but actually is helpful for recording with kmsgrab (since it doesn't draw the hardware sprite).

+the following applications may benefit from the usage of this effect:

+- FFmpeg (kmsgrab input device)
+- darmstadt
+- w23's drmtoy/linux-libdrm-grab OBS plugin

 > will this work under Wayland?

 no, it won't, but I am working on it. so far using DRM VBlank only showed negative results, with applications running at half speed. now i'm trying again with glFinish and friends...